freedomofpress/securedrop-protocol/README.md

 ### Revocation
 Revocation is a spicy topic.
 For ephemeral keys, we expect expiration to be generally enough.
 For long-term keys, including eventual journalist de-enrollment or newsroom key rotation something along the standard has to be implemented, requiring eventually more infrastructure.
 For example, FPF could routinely publish a revocation list and host the Newsroom ones as well; however that must work even without FPF direct involvement.
 A good, already deployed, protocol for serving the revocation would be OCSP stapling served back directly by the SecureDrop server, so that clients (both sources and journalists) do not have to do external requests.
 Otherwise we could find a way to (ab)use the current internet revocation infrastructure and build on top of that.

+### More hardening
+The protocol can be hardened further in specific parts: rotating fetching keys regularly on the journalist side, adding a short expiration (~30 days) to ephemeral keys so that they are guaranteed to rotate even in case of malicious servers, having "submit" only sources that do not save the passphrase and are not reachable after first contact.
+These details are left for internal team evaluation and production implementation constraints.